awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/SDAccelGUI_INTRO.md

 This lab uses an example from the Xilinx® SDAccel™ Example GitHub repository, which can be found [here](https://github.com/Xilinx/SDAccel_Examples).

 #### Preparing to Run the Tutorial
 * Using a RDP client, connect to an AWS EC2 instance loaded with the FPGA Developer AMI.
-Instructions on how to accomplish this are covered in the [Create, configure and test an AWS F1 instance](STEP1.md) guide.
+Instructions on how to accomplish this are covered in the [Create, configure and test an AWS F1 instance](SETUP.md) guide.

 * In a terminal on your AWS instance, execute the following commands to configure the SDAccel environment:
     ```bash
-    cd $AWS_FPGA_REPO_DIR
+    cd ~/aws-fpga
     source sdaccel_setup.sh
     ```
-* Create a new directory and copy over the source files needed for this tutorial:
+* Change to a "helloworld_c" directory and copy over the source files needed for this tutorial:
     ```bash
-    cd /home/centos
+    cd ~/aws-fpga-app-notes/reInvent18_Developer_Workshop/helloworld_c
-    cp -rp $AWS_FPGA_REPO_DIR/SDAccel/examples/xilinx_2018.2/getting_started/host/helloworld_c .
+    cp -rp ~/aws-fpga/SDAccel/examples/xilinx_2018.2/getting_started/host/helloworld_c .
-    cp $AWS_FPGA_REPO_DIR/SDAccel/examples/xilinx_2018.2/libs/xcl2/xcl2.cpp ./helloworld_c/src
+    cp ~/aws-fpga/SDAccel/examples/xilinx_2018.2/libs/xcl2/xcl2.cpp ./src/.
-    cp $AWS_FPGA_REPO_DIR/SDAccel/examples/xilinx_2018.2/libs/xcl2/xcl2.hpp ./helloworld_c/src
+    cp ~/aws-fpga/SDAccel/examples/xilinx_2018.2/libs/xcl2/xcl2.hpp ./src/.
     cd helloworld_c
     ```